Top 13 Bottled Water Brands

 What are the benefits of water?

-Our blood consists of at least 90% water, the brain – 75-80%, muscles – 75%, and bones – 25%.
-That is, water is the basis of the human body, and its shortage can lead to death.
-It helps convert consumed food into energy, participates in the transportation of oxygen, nutrients, antibodies, and hormones, and contributes to the absorption of vitamins, minerals, proteins, fats, and carbohydrates.
+Our blood consists of at least 90% water; our brain, 75-80%; muscles, 75%; and bones, 25%.
+That is, water is the basis of the human body, and its lack can lead to death.
+It helps convert food into energy, transports oxygen, nutrients, antibodies, and hormones, and assists in the absorption of vitamins, minerals, proteins, fats, and carbohydrates.
 Thus, it indirectly supports the immune system.

-In addition, water maintains the shape of organs and is involved in regulating body temperature.
-It also improves skin condition, as youth and health directly depend on regeneration.
-When dehydrated, the cell renewal process stops.
+In addition, water maintains the shape of organs and helps regulate body temperature.
+It also improves skin health, as youth and health are directly dependent on regeneration.
+When dehydration occurs, cell renewal stops.

 How much water should you drink per day?

-This depends on a person’s weight and age.
-On average, an adult drinks 2 to 3 liters of water daily.
-However, there may be limitations related to health conditions.
-For example, with kidney stones or a tendency for severe swelling, you should consume less fluid.
+It depends on the person’s weight and age.
+On average, an adult drinks 2-3 liters of water per day.
+However, there may be restrictions related to health conditions.
+For example, if you have kidney stones or a tendency to severe edema, you should drink less liquid.

 How to choose the right water?

-Bottled water from global brands varies in taste, composition, and even shade because it is sourced from different places.
+Bottled water from world brands varies in taste, composition, and even color because it is sourced from different places.
 Ideally, it should be:

-• natural – the best sources are considered to be springs, artesian wells, and cold geysers.
+• natural: the best sources are springs, artesian wells, and cold geysers.

-When buying bottled water, pay attention to the label, primarily the composition and purpose.
-A product with high mineralization may not be suitable for everyone, as it is a medicinal product with its indications and contraindications.
-Another essential factor is the shelf life.
-In a plastic bottle, water can remain safe for up to 18 months, while in glass containers, it can last up to 2 years.
+When buying bottled water, pay attention to the label, primarily to the composition and purpose.
+A product with high mineralization may not suit everyone because it is a medicinal product with its own indications and contraindications.
+Another significant factor is the shelf life.
+In a plastic bottle, water can remain safe for up to 18 months, and in glass containers, up to 2 years.